akopdev/bitrix24-python-rest/README.md

 ## Description

-Bitrix24-python-rest is a simple API wrapper for working with Bitrix24 REST API over webhooks.
+Bitrix24 REST is a simple API wrapper for working with Bitrix24 REST API over webhooks.

 ## Features